Olympics: Istanbul, Tokyo and Madrid submit 2020 bid files

 The files are to be made public by the bid cities on Tuesday.

 The IOC's evaluation commission, led by Britain's Craig Reedie, will visit the cities in March and prepare a report for members in June.

 The 15-member executive board, headed by IOC president Jacques Rogge, chose the three finalists after examining a technical evaluation report compiled by a panel of Olympic experts in May 2012.

-They decided to drop Qatar's Doha and Azerbaijan's Baku
+They decided to drop Qatar's Doha and Azerbaijan's Baku from the shortlist.

 Japan's Tokyo hosted the Olympics in 1964, while neither Istanbul in Turkey nor Spain's Madrid have held the Games.

 Madrid is bidding for a third consecutive time, Tokyo a second time in a row and Istanbul a fifth time overall.